Cat Info

 Feline Herpes virus infects the membranes of the eyes, the lining of the nose, pharynx, sinuses, and throat.

-Cat Flu: The most common symptoms of a Feline Herpes Virus (FHV-1) infection are:
+Cat Flu: The most common symptoms of a Feline Herpes Virus infection are:

-The Eyes: The virus affects the membranes of the eyes.
-(Conjunctivitis) The eyes are swollen and red with a discharge that turns purulent (Purulent means 'filled with pus') as secondary bacterial infection invades.
-Sometimes the cat develop corneal ulcers.
+The virus affects the membranes of the eyes.
+(Conjunctivitis) The eyes are swollen and red with a discharge that is often filled with pus when secondary bacterial infection invade.

-The Nose: The nasal linings are inflamed (Rhinitis) and sneezing is usual.
-There is a discharge from the nose which begins as a clear fluid which can turn thick and green as the disease progresses.
-Cats often lose their sense of smell.
+Sneezing is one of the most common symptoms.
+The nasal linings are inflamed (Rhinitis) There is a discharge from the nose which begins as a clear fluid.
+The discharge then turns thick and green as the disease progresses.
+Cats can often lose their sense of smell.

 Cat Flu: What are the signs?
 The most common symptoms of Feline Calicivirus (FCV)